apetenchea/cdroot/source/_posts/handy-git-recipes.md

 The above was used to generate commit [a561329](https://github.com/apetenchea/cdroot/commit/a56132941d13867937334abc3de47765b49a36c8).
 You may also use the shorthand `git commit -am "explaining git"`, which will automatically stage all changes before committing them.
 However, note that this command will add and commit all the modified files, but not the *newly created* ones.
-Eventually, you'll want to run `git push` to push your changes to the remote repository.
+Eventually, you'll want to run `git push` to publish your changes to the remote repository.

 ### Branches

-**A branch is just a pointer to a commit.** When you create a new branch, it points to the same commit as the branch you created it from.
-When you commit changes to a branch, the branch pointer is updated to point to the new commit.
+**A branch is a pointer to a commit.** When a new branch is created, it points to the same commit as the branch it was created from.
+In other words, it is a "copy" of the current branch.
+When you commit to a branch, the branch pointer is updated to point to the new commit.
-The default branch of a repository is usually called `master` or `main`.
+The default branch of a repository is usually called `main` or `master`.

 ![Git commits](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/handy-git-recipes/media/branching.gif)

 Creating a new branch is done by running `git branch <branch-name>`.
-To switch to a branch, run `git checkout <branch-name>`.
+To switch branches, run `git checkout <branch-name>`.
-These two are usually done together, so there's a shorthand for it: `git checkout -b <branch-name>`.
+These two steps are usually done together, so there's a shorthand for it: `git checkout -b <branch-name>`.
 Alternatively, you can use `git switch <branch-name>` to switch to an existing branch, or `git switch -c <branch-name>` to create a new branch and switch to it. `git checkout` is a versatile command with multiple use cases, while `git switch` was introduced only to facilitate branch operations.
 The recommended way is to go with `git switch`, as it has a more intuitive syntax.
 In the